 While shared short codes are a great way to bring down costs if you are an up and coming organization, they also come with a few caveats:

-- Affects brand recognition with other businesses also promoting themselves with the same short code.
+- It affects brand recognition as other businesses also promoting themselves with the same short code.

 - If someone mistypes your keyword, they might accidentally opt-in to the list of a different business.

-- If the carrier decides to penalize a short code because one business misused their keyword, it can affect all the other business using the short code to send out texts.
+- If the carrier decides to penalize a short code because one business misused their keyword, it can affect all the other parties(organizations/businesses) sharing the short code to send out texts.

 What is a long code?

 Businesses usually rent multiple long codes based on the area code of the contacts on their list when they’re sending out texts.
-That way each contact sees a local caller ID on their phone when they receive the text.
-This also helps businesses navigate the stricter filtering process that mobile carriers apply to long codes.
+That way, each contact sees a local caller ID on their phone when they receive the text.
+It also helps businesses navigate the stricter filtering process that mobile carriers apply to long codes.

 - Quick implementation – Long codes can be rented and implemented in a texting campaign in a matter of seconds, unlike a short code which can take a couple of weeks to go through the verification process.